 The hot environmental topic this season, seems to be about banning the bag – the plastic bag that is.Zalul ‘s blog Clear has reported on it this week and has provided a link (in Hebrew) where you can sign a petition to get the plastic bag banned in Israel.San Fran has done it, so has […]

-We are sure that Yael Mer’s “Evacuation Skirt” was designed tongue-in-cheek.
+Yael Mer’s “Evacuation Skirt” was designed tongue-in-cheek.
 Or was it?
-Conceived after the New Orleans hurricane and flood, says Yael: “The skirt keeps its glamorous look when it’s deflated on the one hand, and on the other, it inflates into a kayak with the right amount of volume to carry a […]
+Conceived after the New Orleans hurricane and flood, says Yael: “The skirt keeps its glamorous look when it’s deflated on the one hand, and on the other, it inflates into a kayak with the right amount of volume to carry a grown up woman.
+She […]

 One of our earliest and most popular posts to date is on cheap organic food in Israel.
 It got us wondering, what is our reader’s take on the organic food movement?Take Our Poll

 Since the foundation of the first Kibbutz in Israel, nations around the world have looked to the Israeli model for communal living.
 One of the cornerstones of the kibbutz movement is C.A.L.L.
 (Communes at Large Letter), a seasonal magazine that reports on intentional communities in Israel and the rest of the world.